kanin33/wildsolutions/Eikonal_solver/README.md

            F=lambda x, y, z, q: 1)
 print solution_grid[50, 50, 50, 50]
 ```
 The solution will be stored in the Grid-object.
-The above code will print the solution in the mid point of the grid, which corresponds to the point $$(0, 0, 0, 0)$$.
+The above code will print the solution in the mid point of the grid, which corresponds to the point ``(0, 0, 0, 0)``.

 The boundary function should return a negative number if the given point is inside the domain, and a positive number if it is outside.

-Note that $$\Omega$$ should be completely contained in the box defined by the minimum and maximum values.
+Note that ``Omega`` should be completely contained in the box defined by the minimum and maximum values.

 ### C++
 ##### Compiling